 By the way – I have a piece of BIG news to give you. (why am I writing like Donald Trump 😉?)

 I have started a new unpredictable chapter of my life.
 A chapter that is bound to change a lot of things I do at lessons at startup.
 The start of this new chapter makes me terrified and insecure.

 All, I have with me is my experience, confidence and a loyal readership at lessons at startup to keep me going.

 Quoting Mokokoma Mokhonoana “In fiction: we find the predictable boring.
 In real life: we find the unpredictable terrifying.”

-Until then, keep sharing and spreading the good word.
+Until i write next, keep sharing and spreading the good word.

-You, my dear friend, has to just share the article to spread the Good Word!
+You, my dear friend, have to just share the article to spread the Good Word!